Andrew Knapper

-Andrew Knapper (born 2 September 1981) is an English international lawn bowler.
+Andrew Knapper (born 2 September 1981) is an English former international lawn bowler.

 Bowls career

-He competed for England in both the men's fours and the men's pairs events at the 2014 Commonwealth Games where he won a silver and bronze medal respectively.
+Knapper competed for England in both the men's fours and the men's pairs events at the 2014 Commonwealth Games where he won a silver and bronze medal respectively.
 In 2015 he won the triples bronze medal at the Atlantic Bowls Championships.

 In 2016 he was part of the triples team with Robert Paxton and Jamie Walker who won the gold medal at 2016 World Outdoor Bowls Championship in Christchurch.

 He won the National Championship triples in 2013 and 2019.

 In 2020 he was selected for the 2020 World Outdoor Bowls Championship in Australia.

+Knapper announced his retirement from international bowls in June 2021.